top of page

 Enter SQL Macros

 This is where SQL Macros come in.
-Think of them as reusable code snippets that get dropped into the SQL statement at runtime.
-Here's how you'd write the same commision statement as a SQL Macro
+Think of them as reusable code snippets that get added into the SQL statement at runtime.
+Here's how you'd write the same commision calc from above as a SQL Macro

 create table sales (